Major risks related to Seven Bank’s business and other areas that have been recognized by management as possibly having

 However, increasing fees resulting from deterioration of their operating environments or difficulties in continuing to provide services for any reason could affect the Bank’s results.

 Relationship with Seven & i Group＋

-In addition, Seven Bank pays ATM installation fees to the Group, but cannot guarantee that fee terms will not change in the future.
-Major changes in fee terms could affect the Bank's results.
+In addition, Seven Bank pays ATM installation fees to the Group, but major changes in fee terms could affect the Bank’s results.

 Response to Financial Crime＋

-Seven Bank's business consists primarily of the execution of non-face-to-face transactions, mainly via ATMs.
+Seven Bank’s business consists primarily of the execution of non-face-to-face transactions, mainly via ATMs.
 As such, the Bank undertakes strict customer due diligence when customers apply to open new accounts.
-In addition, the Bank monitors the status of usage of ATMs and accounts to prevent them from being abused for financial crimes and focuses on protecting ATMs and customers.
-However, reputation damage and other factors arising from a temporary failure to keep pace with rapid and diverse changes in criminal techniques could affect the Bank's social standing or its results.
+In addition, the Bank monitors the status of usage of ATMs and accounts to prevent them from being abused for financial crimes and focuses on protecting customers.
+However, reputation damage and other factors arising from a temporary failure to keep pace with increasingly intricate and sophisticated criminal techniques could affect the Bank’s social standing or its results.

 To date, Seven Bank has not been involved in significant litigation.
 In addition, with a focus on preventative measures, the Bank is working to minimize litigation risk in consultation with attorneys who specialize in this area.
 However, there is no guarantee that the Bank will not be subject to litigation or disputes that could affect its results and financial position in the future, resulting from legal issues, such as legal violations or inadequate contractual agreements.

 Effects of Legal Amendments＋

 Seven Bank operates its businesses in compliance with current laws and regulations.
 However, the contents or effects of future legal amendments are difficult to predict or control.
 Consequently, there is no guarantee that in the future the Bank will be able to continue to execute its business under initial assumptions.